-The name “Good Friday” seems to be a misnomer.
+The name Good Friday seems to be a misnomer.
 Can anything good come from death by crucifixion?
 Does pain have a purpose?
-Early in Jesus’ ministry, scoffers hurled their own ignorant disbeliefs: “Can anything good come from Nazareth?”
+Early in Jesus’s ministry, scoffers hurled their own ignorant beliefs: “Can anything good come from Nazareth?”
 And even Jesus Himself, the One crucified on “Good Friday,” once said to a seeker, “Why do you call me good?
 No one is good–except God alone.”

-“If God is so good,” others argue, “Why would He allow something so bad to happen to His own Son.”
+“If God is so good,” others argue, “Why would He allow something so bad to happen to His own Son?”

 Why, indeed?
 Maybe a one-word answer would suffice: LOVE.
 Good Friday is “good” because God is.
 And because God is love.
 When God allowed His own Son to die, He was thinking of you and me.

-Jesus’ death was the only way to make us good enough—to join God’s forever family.
+Jesus’s death was the only way to make us good enough—to join God’s forever family.

 And that’s encouragement for a lifetime.

 But now God has shown us a different way to heaven—not by “being good enough” and trying to keep his laws, but by a new way (though not new, really, for the Scriptures told about it long ago).
 Now God says he will accept and acquit us—declare us “not guilty”—if we trust Jesus Christ to take away our sins.
 And we all can be saved in this same way, by coming to Christ, no matter who we are or what we have been like (Romans 3:21-22 TLB).

 Since we’ve compiled this long and sorry record as sinners (both us and them) and proved that we are utterly incapable of living the glorious lives God wills for us, God did it for us.
 Out of sheer generosity he put us in right standing with himself.
 A pure gift.
 He got us out of the mess we’re in and restored us to where he always wanted us to be.
 And he did it by means of Jesus Christ (Romans 3:23-24 MSG).